 Versailles with Priority Access + Gardens |

-Are you a fan of Japan and its culture?
+Are you a fan of Japanese culture?
 If so, you must attend the Japan Expo in July.
 From manga to martial arts; and video games to J-music, the Paris Japan Expo offers up endless discoveries.
 There'll be signings, speakers, workshops, and masterclasses where famous artists — mangaka, animators, illustrators, video game creators, film producers, musicians, and composers — will reveal their secrets and top tips.

 Music from rock, J-Pop, shamisen, koto, and sanshin right up to traditional genres will be also represented.
 There are hands-on workshops to teach you the basics of drawing, modeling, ikebana, origami and calligraphy.